-The UW Tacoma Global Honors Council is a body of faculty, staff and students responsible for providing academic and specialist guidance on matters including curriculum, admissions and graduation.
+The UW Tacoma Global Honors Faculty Council is a body responsible for providing academic and specialist guidance on matters including curriculum, admissions and graduation.
 Drawing considerable experience and expertise from academic and other programs across campus, the Council helps keep Global Honors at the cutting edge of educational enrichment.

 Current Council members include: